RoseIntroductionAbout the Instruments

 spacer Specken soundboard

 Due to the relatively long length of the bridge in the bass, no over-wound strings are required.
-The sound of the bass is full, but noticeably distinct in timbre from the sound produced by over-wound strings.
-The overall sound is resonant and singing, with good sustain.
-With its mid-century compass and its lineage to Silbermann's clavichords, Specken's model is especially appropriate for the music of J. S. Bach, his sons, and their contemporaries.
+The sound of the bass is full, but noticeably distinct in timbre from that produced by over-wound strings.
+The tuning pins are set further to the right, compared to the Friederici and Horn instruments, and the long string segments between the bridge and tuning pins resonate freely with the main sounding lengths.
+The resultant overall sound has a nice singing quality, with good sustain.
+With its mid-century compass and lineage to Silbermann's clavichords, Specken's model is especially appropriate for the music of J. S. Bach, his sons, and their contemporaries.

 Specification: